-The minimum RMCC content required for the awarding of an RMCC Master's degree is work equivalent to two full-time terms (one academic year) of full-time graduate study under the RMCC faculty.
+The minimum RMC of Canada content required for the awarding of an RMC of Canada Master's degree is work equivalent to two full-time terms (one academic year) of full-time graduate study under the RMC of Canada faculty.

-Programme of Studies for Master's Programme
+Programme of Studies for a Master's Programme

 A minimum of four approved term courses or the equivalent at the graduate level, plus a thesis will be required for a Master's degree.
 A term course is defined as one consisting of three (one-hour) periods per week for one academic term.
 Work done at other universities will be accepted if recommended by the Graduate Studies Committee and approved by Faculty Council.
-Results of original research or contribution to knowledge will normally be presented in the form of a thesis
+Results of original research or contribution to knowledge will normally be presented in the form of a thesis.

-The minimum number of RMCC courses is fifty percent (50%) of the required course load, excluding the thesis.
+The minimum number of RMC of Canada courses is fifty percent (50%) of the required course load, excluding the thesis.

-The normal requirement for an RMCC master's degree is:
+The normal requirement for an RMC of Canada Master's degree is:

-- 1. five term courses or the equivalent at the graduate level plus a thesis. - 2. eight term courses or the equivalent at the graduate level plus a project, or - 3. ten term courses or the equivalent at the graduate level.
+- 1. five term courses or the equivalent at the graduate level plus a thesis, - 2. eight term courses or the equivalent at the graduate level plus a project, or - 3. ten term courses or the equivalent at the graduate level.